tsinghua-fib-lab/EcoPretrain/README.md

 # Multiscale structure-encoded pretraining

-A python implementation of our manuscript "Multiscale structure-encoded pretraining for modeling evolutionary microbial communities”.
-Thank you for reviewing our manuscript.
+A python implementation of our manuscript "*Multiscale structure-encoded pretraining for modeling evolutionary microbial communities*”.

 This work introduces a unified, self-supervised pretraining framework to model the complex dynamics of evolutionary microbial communities.
 Evolution unfolds across individual (species traits), community (species interactions), and generational (temporal sequences) scales, creating high-dimensional and stochastic processes that are challenging to analyze.